Methyllithium

-Methyllithium is the simplest organolithium reagent with the empirical formula CH3Li.
+Methyllithium is the simplest organolithium reagent, with the empirical formula LiCH3.
 This s-block organometallic compound adopts an oligomeric structure both in solution and in the solid state.
 This highly reactive compound, invariably used in solution with an ether as the solvent, is a reagent in organic synthesis as well as organometallic chemistry.
-Operations involving methyllithium require anhydrous conditions, because the compound is highly reactive toward water.
+Operations involving methyllithium require anhydrous conditions, because the compound is highly reactive towards water.
 Oxygen and carbon dioxide are also incompatible with MeLi.
 Methyllithium is usually not prepared, but purchased as a solution in various ethers.

 Synthesis

 In the direct synthesis, methyl bromide is treated with a suspension of lithium in diethyl ether.